danielmark0116/sudoku/README.md

 # SUDOKU

-A Sudoku game made with React and Sudoku-UMD package
+A Sudoku game made with React and Sudoku-UMD package!

 ## PLAY IT